Inference From Visible Information And Background Knowledge: Positive Query Implication

-We note that this data complexity lower bound requires a schema with arity above $2$.
-It thus contrasts with results of Franconi et al. \cite{FranconiIS11} that show that the data complexity lies in $\conp$ for arity $2$.
-In fact, if we move up from IDs to linear TGDs, we can adapt the argument for the above result to show $\exptime$-hardness even for arity $2$.
+We note that the above lower bound for data complexity makes use of a schema with arity above $2$, even for CQs.
+See, for example, the ternary relation $C$.
+We do not know whether our lower bound still holds for the arity $2$ case.
+Our results contrasts with results of Franconi et al.~\cite{FranconiIS11}, which show that the data complexity lies in $\conp$ (and can be $\conp$-hard) for certain description logics over arity $2$.

-We show that the $\twoexp$ combined complexity upper bound is tight even for IDs.
+We now turn to the combined complexity and show that the $\twoexp$ upper bound of Theorem \ref{thm:gnfoposinstancedecid} is tight even for IDs.

 \begin{theorem} Checking $\PSB(Q,\calC,\bfS,\visinst)$, where $Q$ ranges over CQs and $\calC$ over sets of inclusion dependencies, is $\twoexp$-hard for combined complexity. \end{theorem}